 Symmetrical biraphid - Valves are rhombic-lanceolate to elliptical-lanceolate in valve outline.
 Striae are weakly radiate across the entire valve face.
 The raphe is positioned within two external ribs on the valve face.
 The ribs terminate at the edge of the central area and the apices.
 The areolae are irregular in shape and spacing, creating a “wave-like” appearance of the striae.
 The orientation and size of areolae, creates a series of wavy longitudinal hyaline zones.
 Central area is small and circular to slightly oval.
 Valves may vary in the development of external ribs.

 Symmetrical biraphid - Valves are rhombic with straight margins.
 The valve length is two to three times the valve width.
 Within each stria, the orientation and irregular size of the areolae creates a wavy appearance of the striae.
 Striae at the center valve margin are short, and not interrupted.

-Symmetrical biraphid - Valves are lanceolate to rhombic-lanceolate with protracted, capitate apices.
-Central striae radiate at the center to parallel at the apices.
+Symmetrical biraphid - Valves are lanceolate to rhombic-lanceolate with protracted, subcapitate to capitate apices.
+The central striae are radiate at the center, to parallel at the apices.
 Areolae are variable in shape and arranged in a series of two to three longitudinal hyaline zones.
 The central area is small and asymmetrically rounded.
-Valves with apiculate rounded apices are considered to be a different morphotype.

 Symmetrical biraphid - Valves are narrowly lanceolate, with a length to width ratio of approximately 5:1.
 The striae are strongly radiate at the center, becoming parallel at the apices.
 Irregular striae are present near the central area.
 Areolae are distinctly rectangular and range 2-4 per stria.
 The distal raphe is distinctly unilaterally curved.